jaime030690/spotify_decades/README.md

 Instead we will use the [circle of fifths](https://en.wikipedia.org/wiki/Circle_of_fifths).
 We will organize the x-axis starting with 6 flats for index 0, 5 flats for index 1, and so on.
 When 0 flats is reached (key of C) we will add the sharps next using 1 sharp, then 2 sharps and so on, all the way to 6 sharps.
 Enharmonically equivalent key signatures (C#/Db and Cb/B) will be bundled together as they sound the same.

 ### Time Signature
 Spotify's algorithm estimates the time signature of a track by measuring the number of beats in each bar (measure).
 This is an integer value and ranges from 3 to 7.
-It assumes that the numerator of the time signature is 4, so a time signature value of 3 would indicate a 3/4 time signature.
+It assumes that the denominator of the time signature is 4, so a time signature value of 3 would indicate a 3/4 time signature.

+In the real world most time signatures use powers of 2 for the denominator.
+If the denominator is a power of 2 however we adjust the denominator by increasing the note value.
+For example, a time signature of 12/8 (twelve eight notes per measure) can be broken down as four 3/4 measures (three quarter notes per measure).
+The algorithm should provide a value of 3 in a 12/8 time signature.
+Additionally there are irrational time signatures but these are beyond the scope of this project.
+This is mosly found in the classical realm and avant-garde music.

 ### Tempo
 An integer for the tempo value is returned for the song.
-The integer values will be assigned a corresponding tempo marking (Adagio, Allego for example) using the basic tempo markings from [Wikipedia](https://en.wikipedia.org/wiki/Tempo#Basic_tempo_markings).
+The integer values will be binned with a corresponding tempo marking (Adagio, Allego for example) using the basic tempo markings from [Wikipedia](https://en.wikipedia.org/wiki/Tempo#Basic_tempo_markings).

+### Mode
+[Modern musical modes](https://en.wikipedia.org/wiki/Mode_(music)) are used throughout compositions, however Spotify's algorithm recognizes only two: major (Ionian) and minor (Aeolian).